pmem/pmdk/README.md

 ### Testing Libraries on Linux and FreeBSD

+You will need to install the following required package on the run unit tests:
+* **ndctl**

 Before running the tests, you may need to prepare a test configuration file (src/test/testconfig.sh).
 Please see the available configuration settings in the example file [src/test/testconfig.sh.example](src/test/testconfig.sh.example).

 To build and run the **unit tests**: